-Window leakage claims continue to plague homeowners and frustrate builders, despite wide adoption of more expensive self-adhered flashing (SAF) products specifically designed to prevent such leakage, says a leading forensic investigator and building expert.
+Salt Lake City, UT (PRWEB) November 14, 2011 - Window leakage claims continue to plague homeowners and frustrate builders, despite wide adoption of more expensive self-adhered flashing (SAF) products specifically designed to prevent such leakage, according to nationally recognized forensic expert Stan Luhr.

-The problem isn't with the new products flexibility or adhesive qualities, according to Stan Luhr, CEO of Utah-based AxisPointe, a risk management services provider.
-Luhr is a forensic construction expert who has investigated thousands of window failures across the country, and claims that installers place too much faith on the products.
+The problem isn't with the new products' flexibility or adhesive qualities, according to Luhr, CEO of Utah-based AxisPointe, a risk management services provider.
+Luhr has investigated hundreds of window failures across the country, and claims that installers place too much faith on the products.
 "It's all in how the products are being installed," says Luhr.